Office for Graduate Diversity (OGD)

 OGD serves as a resource for the admissions process, academic support, financial advice, and professional development.
 It also provides a forum for ideas and programs designed to enhance the educational experience of underrepresented students, including those who are undocumented, first -generation college students, and those who are educationally and financially challenged.

 For over 45 years, UC Berkeley has been committed to encouraging and supporting underrepresented students on the Berkeley campus.
 The Office for Graduate Diversity was established to provide outreach, confidential advising, and mentoring support to students who seek to obtain graduate degrees at UC Berkeley.

 How we help

-Is undertaken by the Director of the Office for Graduate Diversity, staff, and campus diversity directors on an ongoing basis.
-Advising and Counseling: Available to all currently enrolled.
+The Director of the Office for Graduate Diversity, staff, and campus diversity directors provide mentoring on an ongoing basis.
+Advising and counseling are available to all currently enrolled.